leoanranjit/delivery-tracker/README.md

 ## Possible Improvements
 - Persist trip history.
-- Show path on a map (MapKit integration).
+- Show path on a map while tracking.
 - Add unit tests for distance calculations.
+- Better handling of location permissions.
+(Possibly by using better alerts and messages)